TheThingsNetwork/docs/_content/gateways/mikrotik/index.md

 ---

-# MikroTik Routerboard wAP 60G AP
+# MikroTik Routerboard wAP LoRa8 kit

-This is a configuration guide to connect the [MikroTik Routerboard wAP 60G AP](https://mikrotik.com/product/wap_60g_ap) to The Things Network.
+This is a configuration guide to connect the [MikroTik Routerboard wAP wAP LoRa8 kit](https://mikrotik.com/product/wap_60g_ap) to The Things Network.

 ## Connections
 ![Connections](./Connections.jpg)